webstek/sea-of-serenity/README.md

-# Sea of Serenity Theme
+# Sea of Serenity & Tycho Crater Themes

-Serene cool lunar grays for those who want an illuminated dark theme.
+Serene lunar grays for those who want an illuminated dark theme or an occluded light theme.

 **Enjoy coding on the moon!**